jenkinsci/zap-pipeline-plugin/README.md

 allowedHosts (optional): Once the active ZAP scan starts, it won't scan any hosts unless they are here.
 If you don't set this it will only scan if the host is localhost sessionPath (optional): If you want to load a previous ZAP session that you have expored, you can do that here.
 Useful when you want to run a scan but don't want to run all your tests through ZAP.
 ```
-Starts the ZAP process and configures the plugin.

 <br>

+**runZapCrawler** - Runs the ZAP crawler on a specific URL
 ```groovy
 runZapCrawler(host: "https://localhost")
 ```

-Runs the ZAP crawler on a specific URL

 <br>
+**importZapScanPolicy** - Loads a specific ZAP attack policy from the path you specify (Scan Policy Manager -> Export), to be used with runZapAttack

 ```groovy
 importZapScanPolicy(policyPath: "/home/you/yourattackpolicy.policy")
 ```

-Loads a specific ZAP attack policy from the path you specify (Scan Policy Manager -> Export), to be used with runZapAttack

 <br>

+**importZapUrls** - Imports a list of URLs to ZAP.
+You need the "Import files containing URLs" plugin for this to work.
 ```groovy
 importZapUrls(path: "/path/to/your/urls")
 ```

-Imports a list of URLs to ZAP.
-You need the "Import files containing URLs" plugin for this to work.

 <br>

+**runZapAttack** - Once you have proxied your tests through ZAP or ran the crawler, this function runs an active scan on all the hosts that have been provided in the allowedHosts parameter in startZap.
 ```groovy
 runZapAttack(userId: 5, scanPolicyName: "yourScanPolicy")

 userId (optional): Run the scan with a specific user, loaded from the session scanPolicyName (optional): The attack policy to use when running the scan.
 Loaded with importScanPolicy
 ```

-Once you have proxied your tests through ZAP or ran the crawler, this function runs an active scan on all the hosts that have been provided in the allowedHosts parameter in startZap.

 <br>

+**archiveZap** - Reads the alerts found by ZAP, checks if there are any new alerts that are higher than the failBuild parameter (and fails the build if so), generates a report with differences, and finally shuts down ZAP.
+This should be the last thing you run.

 ```groovy
 archiveZap()
 ```

-Reads the alerts found by ZAP, checks if there are any new alerts that are higher than the failBuild parameter (and fails the build if so), and generates a report with differences.

 ### Proxying your tests
 ```groovy